 Interview with Danske Regioner’s Executive Vice President, Health Politics Erik Jylling

-As the health and social services reform in Finland is moving forward with pace, and new wellbeing services counties start their operations as from 1st January 2023, we wanted to have a closer look at other Nordic examples.
-In 2007, a similar government reform was conducted in Denmark, where the old system of 14 counties and the metropolitan area and 275 municipalities was replaced by five regions primarily focused on the health care sector and 98 municipalities responsible for a broad range of welfare services.
+As the health and social services reform in Finland is moving forward with pace, and new wellbeing services counties start their operations from 1st January 2023, we wanted to have a closer look at other Nordic examples.
+In 2007, a similar government reform was conducted in Denmark, where the old system of 14 counties and the metropolitan area, and 275 municipalities were replaced by five regions primarily focused on the healthcare sector and 98 municipalities responsible for a broad range of welfare services.
 What can Finland learn from the Danish reform?
 We asked Danske Regioner’s Executive Vice President, Health Politics Erik Jylling.

 Erik Jylling is an intensive care physician and professional practitioner for over 20 years.
 Further, he has been in various positions in health politics and organizations and health management, such as the Danish Medical Association, Confederation of Professional Associations in Denmark, Copenhagen University Hospital, and Odense University Hospital.

 For more than eight years he has been working at Danske Regioner, Danish Regions, which is the interest organisation for the five regions in Denmark.
 Danske Regioner safeguards regional government interests within health care, hospitals, special education, regional development, environment, and finances as well as negotiates the annual financial frames of the regions with the national government.

 In 2000, Jylling was already engaged as a member of the committee evaluating the county structure in Denmark, which lay the bricks for the later reform focusing on healthcare.
 Jylling has collaborated with many Nordic colleagues during his career and has been closely following the Finnish system.